brucemack/kc1fsz-rc1/README.md

 * Optional digital voice ID and other prompts.
 * Soft RX/TX gain control adjustable remotely.
-* "Soft console" via USB-connected computer computer with serial terminal provides live display of the following for each radio:
+* "Soft console" via USB-connected computer computer with serial terminal provides a configuration shell and live display of the following:
   - Carrier detect (COS) status
   - PL tone detect (CTSS) status
   - Push-to-talk (PTT) status
   - Receiver audio level RMS and peak
 * (In development) Remote firmware update via LoRa connection.
-* (In development) <= 3 second digital audio delay to avoid "static crashes."
+* (In development) <=1 second digital audio delay to avoid "static crashes."
 * Microcontroller uses a watchdog timer to limit the risk of lockup.

 Other things to know:

-* The audio input/output range is around 2Vpp.
+* The audio input/output range is around 1.5Vpp into 600 ohms.
 * Hardware gain adjustments (pots) are used to calibrate dynamic range during initial installation.
 * The audio path is about 10 kHz wide, which should be plenty for an FM analog repeater system.
-* Runs on +12VDC power input.
+* The controller runs on +12VDC power input.
-* DB25 connection for radio interfaces.
+* A DB25 connection is used for radio interfaces.
 * Overvoltage protection is provided on the audio and logic inputs.
 * Overvoltage, reverse-polarity, and transient spike protection is provided on the power input.